armanmaurya/Notes/Neural Network/CNN/Object Detection/Linear Transformation.md

 2. Some prop

 ## Matrix representation of a Linear Transformation:
-In [Neural Network](../../Neural%20Network.md), linear Transformations are implemented through matrix multiplication.
+In [Neural Network](../../Neural%20Network.md), linear Transformations are implemented through [Matrix Multiplication](../../../Science/Maths/Matrices/Matrix%20Multiplication.md).
 Suppose we have:
 - An **input vector $x$** with size $n$.
 - A **weight matrix $W$** dimensions $m\times n$ (i.e., $m$ rows and $n$ columns), where $m$ is the size of the output vector.
 - A **bias vector $b$** with size $m$.